Manikumar7061/task-on-nobelprize-data/README.md

 # Demo

-In the header will had the sorting and filter for year and category
+In the header of the table, added the sorting and filter for year and category

 Used MUI library for building the table

 ## Available Scripts

 In the project directory, you can run: